tjromack/Data-Entry-GUI/README.md

 Open your browser and go to http://localhost:5000/ to access the GUI.

 Enter disc golf player data and monitor the list for real-time updates.

+#Future Scope

+The next iterations will focus on capturing more granular performance metrics of the players, primarily their placements in PDGA pro tour events.